Skip to content

 Connection

-In order to have set up a Snowflake connection, you need to add a configuration item to connections in the .bruin.yml file.
+In order to set up a Snowflake connection, you need to add a configuration item to connections in the .bruin.yml file.

 There's 2 different ways to fill it in